Mic92/verified-bumper-allocator/README.md

 # Thread-Safe Monotonic Buffer Resource

+I created this project to play around with formal verification and to see what the performance of a lock-free bumper allocator, would be.

 A lock-free, thread-safe bump allocator using atomic operations with chained buffer allocation strategy.
 This implementation is based on formal verification in Dafny.